ampproject/amphtml/contributing/getting-started-e2e.md

 amphtml uses Node.js, the Yarn package manager and the Gulp build system to build amphtml and start up a local server that lets you try out your changes.
 Installing these and getting amphtml built is straightforward:

-* Install [NodeJS](https://nodejs.org/) version >= 6 (which includes npm)
+* Install the LTS version of [NodeJS](https://nodejs.org/)

-* Install [Yarn](https://yarnpkg.com/) version >= 1.0.2, follow the instructions on the website or install it with npm:
+* Install the stable version of [Yarn](https://yarnpkg.com/en/docs/install) (this may require elevated privileges using `sudo` on some platforms)
    ```
-   npm install -g yarn@latest
+   curl -o- -L https://yarnpkg.com/install.sh | bash
    ```

-   The preceding command might require elevated privileges using `sudo` on some platforms.

 * In your local repository directory (e.g. `~/src/ampproject/amphtml`), install the packages that AMP uses by running
    ```
    yarn
    ```

-   You should see a progress indicator and some messages scrolling by.
-You may see some warnings about optional dependencies that are generally safe to ignore.
+   You will see a progress indicator and some messages scrolling by.
+You may see some warnings about optional dependencies, which are generally safe to ignore.

 * For some local testing we refer to fake local URLs in order to simulate referencing third party URLs.
 This requires extra setup so your browser will know that these URLs actually point to your local server.